sabia-group/AL-tutorial/README.md

-# Tutorial: active learning for molecular simulations
+# Machine learning interatomic potentials – active learning techniques
-Everything connected to the active learning tutorial for the CNPEM-MPG meeting 07/2025.
+Everything connected to the active learning tutorial for the [CNPEM-MPG](https://pages.cnpem.br/ilum-maxplanck-meeting/) meeting 07/2025.

 ## Overview
 This tutorial illustrates the basic concepts of committee-based active learning using MACE potentials to represent the potential energy surfaces in simple, illustrative systems.

+You will find two tutorials in the `notebook` folder:
+- `1-zundel.ipynb`: apply Query by Committee to the zundel cation from labeled data
+- `2-eigen.ipynb`: apply Query by Committee to the eigen cation from unlabeled data

 ## Resources
+- Website of the Workshop: https://pages.cnpem.br/ilum-maxplanck-meeting/
-- Webpage of our research group: https://www.mpsd.mpg.de/research/groups/sabia
+- Webpage of our research group (SAbIA): https://www.mpsd.mpg.de/research/groups/sabia
 - GitHub repository of this tutorial: https://github.com/sabia-group/AL-tutorial
 - MACE repository: https://github.com/ACEsuit/mace
 - `ase` repository: https://gitlab.com/ase/ase